Microneurography/APTrack/README.md

     <img src="./Resources/mainui.png" alt="ui.png" title="UI">
 </p>

-**The GUI is currently under refurbishment, bear with us!**

-> Trigger Channel and Data Channel: Used to set the corresponding channels on Pulse Pal and Recording Device.

 > Trigger Threshold: If exceeded in the trigger channel, a new will be added.

 > Subsamples Per Window: Number of samples used per 'track' displayed on the plot.
 It can be thought of as an inverse 'zoom' scale - As the number of values plotted in a given space increases the figure zooms out.